 Don’t say anything.

 That’s right.
 When you hear this brush-off, simply fall silent.
 After a few seconds of silence, the prospect will feel uncomfortable and ask, “Are you still there?”
 Then the salesperson can respond with, “Yes, I’m here.
 I thought you were looking at your calendar for a better time to talk.”

 What a disarming reply!
-When the buyer hears this, they often become so befuddled that they actually offer up a day and time that works better.
+It catches them off-guard — and they often wind up actually offering up a day and time that works better as a result.
 Meeting booked, and attention earned.

 Easier said than done.
 Prospects often fire off “I’m not the right person” or “That’s a different department” and then mentally check out.
 They don’t owe you anything, so why would they point you in the right direction?

-If a sales rep immediately asks, “Who should I talk to?” most prospects will counter with, “Just send me some information and I’ll forward it along.”
+If a sales rep immediately asks, “Who should I talk to?”, most prospects will counter with something like, “Just send me some information and I’ll forward it along.”
 Dead end.

 Here’s a better exchange:

 Salesperson: “Well let me ask you this — where should I go to get better educated on your company?”

 Prospect: “Well … there’s a section on our website with information for vendors.”

 Salesperson: “So I can get there right from your homepage?”